cartesi/machine-emulator-tools/sys-utils/libcmt/README.md

 ## generating inputs

 Inputs and Outputs are expected to be EVM-ABI encoded.
-Encoding and decoding can be acheived multiple ways, including writing tools with this library.
+Encoding and decoding can be achieved multiple ways, including writing tools with this library.
 A simple way to generate testing data is to use the @p cast tool from [foundry](http://book.getfoundry.sh/reference/cast/cast.html) and `xxd`.